Skip to main content

 Young girl is screaming with fingers in her ears.

-When your kid won't stop screaming, it makes you want to scream, too.
-Tension is high, frustration is bubbling, and parents feel entirely hopeless, like they've lost control.
-If the behavior happens again and again, it's enough to drive you up the walls.
-Dealing with a screaming child's behavior is definitely one of the least favorite things for a parent to do.
+Unfortunately, temper tantrums are a natural development phase for most kids, but some children take it to the extreme.
+When your kid won't stop screaming and you don't know why, it makes you want to scream, too.
+Tension is high, frustration is bubbling, and parents can feel like they've lost control.
+If the behavior happens repeatedly, it's enough to drive you up the walls.
+Dealing with a screaming child's behavior is definitely one of the least favorite things for a parent.

 Don't worry, there are ways to deal with this situation so you'll both feel better!
 Your child is feeling just as frustrated as you are, and with patience and understanding, you'll get to a place where you both remain calm.
-With these tips and some expert advice, your house will be a quieter space soon.
-A screaming child's behavior doesn't have to leave the whole house in tears, and here's how to get that to happen.
+With these tips and expert advice, your house will soon be quieter.
+A screaming child's behavior doesn't have to leave the whole house in tears, so here's some help.

 How to get your child to stop screaming